ric-massey/Project_Orrin/README.txt

 KNOWN ISSUES & LIMITATIONS

   • Looping / Stagnation:
-      - Orrin can get stuck in recursive self-reflection loops, particularly around                      reflect_on_self_beliefs.
+      - Orrin can get stuck in recursive self-reflection loops, particularly around                      `reflect_on_self_beliefs`.
       - This often occurs when the LLM lacks confidence or memory and goal mechanisms fail to            generate fresh directions, causing cognitive stagnation.
   • Goal Focus Not Updating:
-      - The focus_goal.json file may not reliably update or reflect Orrin’s current priorities.
+      - The `focus_goal.json` file may not reliably update or reflect Orrin’s current priorities.
       - Orrin can create and suggest goals but struggles to maintain consistent focus or                 demonstrate meaningful progression through them.
   • Goal Completion Logic Needs Work:
       - Determining when a goal is genuinely complete remains problematic.